catboost/catboost/catboost/CatboostModelAPI.md

 ```bash
 ya make -r catboost/libs/model_interface/
 ```
+You can load your catboost model from file or initialize it from buffer in memory.

 ### C API
 We provide really simple model api in catboost/libs/model_interface.
 Just link ```libcatboostmodel.(so|dll|dylib)``` and use methods from model_calcer_wrapper.h file.